Don’t go to hotels, weddings, PM asks people

 The prime minister said that he had undergone the ailment but Allah Almighty had been so kind to him and his spouse.
 “But let me say this that is such a disease that if the virus reaches your chest, then it becomes very dangerous.
 Therefore, everyone must be very careful about it,” he said.

-At the start of the message, the prime minister noted that he had been very careful for the whole year and did not go to any wedding or a restaurant and observed social distancing and wore mask, and was among those Pakistanis who remained safe from the virus.
+At the start of the message, the prime minister noted that he had been very careful for the whole year and did not go to any wedding or a restaurant and observed social distancing and wore mask, and was among those Pakistanis, remained safe from the virus.

 But he added that on the occasion of Senate elections, he was not as much careful, as he should have been and as a result, he contracted the virus.
 “Today, I call on all to wear mask and follow SOPs,” he said.